 Diagnostic tests show if you have active COVID

-Diagnostic tests look for active virus – they tell you (diagnose) if you are infected with COVID-19 right now (at the time of testing).
+Diagnostic tests look for active viruses – they tell you (diagnose) if you are infected with COVID-19 at the time of testing

 Molecular PCR or Real-Time PCR COVID tests – the accurate diagnostic.